New in the NEW WORK BLOG

 Autonomous team structure

-To enable autonomous work, you may need to redesign the structure of your organization.
-In this case, we will show you how to create an optimal structure for autonomous work:
+To enable autonomous work, you may need to redesign your organization's structure.
+In this case, we will show you how you can create an optimal structure for autonomous work:

-- Mix the teams: Form teams with different skills to create self-sufficient units.
+- Mix the teams: Build teams with diverse skills to create self-sufficient units.

-- Minstrel Chair Leadership: Let different team members take the helm depending on project needs.
+- Guided tour of the marching chair: Let different team members take over the helm, depending on project requirements.

-- Goal Alignment: Set clear team goals that align with the company's ambitions.
+- Objective: Set clear team goals that align with the company's ambitions.

 - Huddle up: Schedule regular meetings to stay on track and resolve issues.

-- All hands on deck: Involve everyone in decision-making on big and small considerations.
+- Everyone on deck: Involve everyone in making decisions, big and small.

-- Relentless Development: Foster a culture where skill building, knowledge sharing, and personal development are always on the agenda.
+- Tireless development: Maintain a culture where building skills, sharing knowledge, and personal development are always on the agenda.

 Autonomous workgroups: advantages and disadvantages

-Like anything worthwhile, autonomous workgroups have their advantages and disadvantages.
-Nevertheless, autonomy in the workplace is currently very much in vogue, because the advantages demonstrably outweigh the disadvantages!
-As for the details, you can refer to the following lists:
+Like anything worthwhile, autonomous working groups also have their advantages and disadvantages.
+Nevertheless, autonomy in the workplace is currently very much in vogue, as the advantages demonstrably outweigh the disadvantages!
+As far as details are concerned, you can use the following lists as a guide:

 The good sides: